dupree719/TechStack-Notes/README.md

 Topic - A name for a Kafka stream

-Partitions - Part of a topic
+Partitions - Part of a topic (Kafka stream)

 Offset - Unique id for a message within a partition